andrewpmilne/project-two-xg-football-game/README.md

 ![Welcome Modal Screenshot](readme-resources/welcome-modal-screenshot.png)

 ### Rules Page ###
 The rules page gives the user more information about XG as well as explaining the rules of the game.
-This page is kept simple to ensure users can gain the infomation they need as quickly as they can before experiencing the game itself.
+This page is kept simple to ensure users can gain the information they need as quickly as they can before experiencing the game itself.

 ![Rules Page Screenshot](readme-resources/rules-screenshot.png)

 ### Information Section ###
-This section was included on the top left of the screen as it is the key information players need to know when playing the game, particularly the number of goals they have scored and the time remaining so thy know how long they have left.
+This section was included on the top left of the screen as it is the key information players need to know when playing the game, particularly the number of goals they have scored and the time remaining so they know how long they have left.
 The statistics update as the game is being played.

 ![Information Screenshot](readme-resources/information-screenshot.png)